School Committee - February 06, 2025

 I am Erin Silver.

 I'm a middle school science teacher, and I'm reading a letter on behalf of one of our Sharon Middle School Bridges Program teachers, Stephanie Feeney.
+Dear Sharon School Committee, I'm writing to you to advocate for our instructional assistants.

 IAs do the majority of the hands-on work with our students every day, providing personalized support, assisting with classroom management, and helping ensure that students are receiving the attention and guidance that they need to thrive in all areas of their school day.
+This includes academically, behaviorally, socially, and emotionally.

 IAs have a deep understanding of students' needs, strengths, and challenges.